 People also want to know or be reminded of how you know them or found them.
-So, you can say something like, "I'm also a member of XYZ on LinkedIn.
-I noticed you're the head of the marketing department at 123 Company, and I was hoping you could share some advice to how you got started in your career because I'm looking to pursue a similar path."
+So you can say something like, "I'm also a member of XYZ on LinkedIn.
+I noticed you're the head of the marketing department at 123 Company, and I was hoping you could share some advice on how you got started in your career because I'm looking to pursue a similar path."

 This approach is less likely to come off like a cold call.
 If there are other things you have in common, like a similar education or background, share that as well.

 3. Mention A Mutual Acquaintance

 Whenever possible, it's easier to start an introduction with the help of a mutual acquaintance.
 After the help of an introduction, it's up to you to build rapport.